|ARTIFICIAL INTELLIGENCE; machine learning

 outside contractors who, among other materials, produced medical print supplements,

 white papers, research reports, interactive case studies, multi-point ad messaging

 campaigns, industry-specific magazines as well as webinars and rich media and video

 advertisements for online dissemination.
-As part of this I also helped develop
+As part of that assignment, I helped to

-touch points.
-The data was recorded live during physicians' web conferences, extracted,
+is recorded live during physicians' web conferences, extracted, formatted and packaged